Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 The home stretch!
 With the car tantalizingly close and a more monotonous landscape today (you’ll traverse the same fern forests you experienced on day #1), most hikers set an ambitious pace towards the trailhead and the inevitable burger awaiting you at Cedar Grove.

-The first few miles are a soft, mostly level forested path.
+The first few miles traverse along a soft, mostly level forested path.
 The trail never strays far from Bubbs Creek, before it eventually opens up to thick grasses and steeper descents.

 In the summer months the mosquitoes and gnats can be terrible through here.
 Bring a head net, for your sanity.

-There’s not much of note along the trail today: constant descent, but without the awe-inspiring landscape of prior days (which, helpfully, keeps you moving homewards without the desire to continuously stop for photos).
+There’s not as much to note along the trail today: it’s a constant descent, but without the awe-inspiring landscape of prior days.
+Which, helpfully, keeps you moving homewards without the desire to continuously stop for photos.

 This stretch is popular with the local bears, so remember to make lots of noise as you pass through, to avoid startling them.